-I cleaned up a portion of it with the Magic Eraser, but then my inner "junkie" self decided that I liked the worn, been around the world and saw my fair share of adventure look of it.
+I cleaned up a portion of it with the Magic Eraser, but then my inner junk-lover decided that I liked the worn, been around the world and saw my fair share of adventure look of it.

 Same with the U.S. Customs/Bermuda tape.
 I thought it gave it character, so I left it there.

 And what do I do with my vintage suitcases you might ask (actually a lot of people do ask)?

 I use them to store sewing stuff, craft supplies, fabrics and linens.

 In this new one I have a vintage quilt and a few vintage kitchen towels that I'm not using right now.
 I don't want to get rid of them, but I also don't want them just setting out gathering dust.

 hoarder collector?
 What do you store in yours?